2 - The de Broglie Hypothesis

 Imagine, for a moment, a situation where there are many electrons surrounding a nucleus.
 As we previously discussed, Schrödinger created a model where electrons are a certain length and orientation away from the nucleus, yet close enough to experience its attractive force while maintaining a respectable distance away from other electrons – a tough balancing act for sure.
 With respect to this model, you might expect them orient themselves around a nucleus in any way that reduces their energy.

 But why do they move at all?
-Why would they not just orient themselves in the spots that satisfy those three conditions and then simply vibrate in place to get rid of any excess energy that enters their system?
+Why would they not just orient themselves in the spots that satisfy those conditions and then simply vibrate in place to get rid of any excess energy that enters their system?
 On a macroscopic scale, magnets do this: they don’t bounce around – they either snap in place or repel each other.

 The reason that electrons can’t just settle is because these, like other microscopic particles, have a hidden second nature that they must abide by.